MOTORCYCLE DRIVING RULES – ACCIDENT ATTORNEYS MINNESOTA

 …

-(2) park the motorcycle in such a way that the front of the motorcycle is pointed or angled toward the nearest lane of traffic to the extent practicable and necessary to allow the operator to (i) view any traffic in both directions of the street or highway without having to move the motorcycle into a lane of traffic and without losing balance or control of the motorcycle, and (ii) ride the motorcycle forward and directly into a lane of traffic when the lane is sufficiently clear of traffic.
+(2) park the motorcycle in such a way that the front of the motorcycle is pointed or angled toward the nearest lane of traffic.
+In other words, the driver must (i) view any traffic in both directions of the street or highway without having to move the motorcycle into a lane of traffic and without losing balance or control of the motorcycle.
+Also, (ii) be able to ride the motorcycle forward and directly into a lane of traffic when the lane is sufficiently clear of traffic.

 TOP MOTORCYCLE ACCIDENT LAWYERS

-Pam Rochlin and David Rochlin are Minnesota personal injury attorneys with more than 25 years’ experience successfully handling hundreds of motorcycle and car accident injury cases throughout MN.
+Pam Rochlin and David Rochlin are Minnesota personal injury attorneys with more than 25 years’ experience.
+We have successfully handled hundreds of motorcycle and car accident injury cases throughout MN.
 Pam was a partner at Meshbesher & Spence, and now has her own firm offering personal attention to her clients.

 Our best motorcycle accident lawyers can meet with you to discuss your injury case at our offices in Edina, Woodbury and Minneapolis.
-Our attorneys also come to the hospital or your home to discuss your motorcycle accident in St. Paul, Rogers MN, Elk River, Maple Grove, Brooklyn Park MN, Chanhassen, Chaska, and other cities throughout Minnesota.
-We work to make sure your medical bills are paid, lost wages reimbursed, and you are fully and fairly compensated for pain and suffering resulting from the crash.
+Our attorneys also come to the hospital or your home to discuss your motorcycle accident in St. Paul, Rogers MN, and Elk River.
+Also, Maple Grove, Brooklyn Park MN, Chanhassen, Chaska, and other cities throughout Minnesota.
+We work to make sure your medical bills are paid, and lost wages reimbursed.
+In addition, you should be fully and fairly compensated for pain and suffering resulting from the crash.

-A top motorcycle accident injury lawyer from our office will provide you with a free initial consultation and we never charge anything unless we are successful in getting compensation for you and your family.
+A top motorcycle accident injury lawyer from our office will provide you with a free initial consultation.
+Further, we will never charge anything unless we are successful in getting compensation for you and your family.

 MOTORCYCLE SAFETY INFORMATION